Ernawaty2024/project_1_CC_Fraud_analysis/README.md

 Flagging an account allows financial institutions to temporarily restrict activities, conduct detailed reviews, and take appropriate actions to prevent potential fraud and protect both the customer and the institution.

+This dataset was selected due to its substantial size and high proportion of flagged transactions, which provides a robust foundation for analyzing patterns of fraud.
+The presence of nearly 50% flagged transactions enables a thorough investigation into time-based staffing optimization, brand susceptibility to fraud, and geographical fraud hotspots.
+This comprehensive analysis is crucial for developing effective fraud prevention strategies and improving operational efficiency in credit card companies.

 ## Data Dictionary
-The metadata can be downloaded using this<code style ="color:blue">[link](https://github.com/incribo-inc/credit_card_fraud/blob/main/credit_card_fraud.csv)</code>.
+The data set used in this project is sourced from the credit card fraud repository available on the GitHub platform, maintained by incribo-inc. and can be downloaded using this<code style ="color:blue">[link](https://github.com/incribo-inc/credit_card_fraud/blob/main/credit_card_fraud.csv)</code>.

-The data set includes credit card transactions made by credit card holders from .....countries, shows a highly imbalanced dataset with a significant portion of transactions (nearly 50%) flagged for suspected fraudulent activity, indicating a substantial presence of potential fraud cases requiring detailed analysis.

-The column 'Fraud Flag or Label' is a binary column where 1 indicates a transaction flagged for fraud, and 0  indicates a non-fraudulent transaction.
+The column 'Fraud Flag or Label' is a binary column where:
+- `1` indicates a transaction flagged for fraud
+- `0`  indicates a non-fraudulent transaction

+## Project Structure
+1. **Data Cleaning**: Preprocesses and clean the dataset for analysis.
+2. **Exploratory Data Analysis (EDA)**: Explore data distributions, correlations, and patterns.
+3. **Visualization**: Create visual representations to better understand the data.
+4. **Statistical Analysis**: Perform statistical tests to validate findings.
+5. **Conclusion**: Summarize insights and proporse actionable recommendations.

+## Conclusion
+This project will provide insight into optimizing fraud detection strategies, enhancing operational efficiencies, and safeguarding customer trust.
+For further details, refer to the notebooks and scripts within this repository.